itristenx/nova-universe/docs/quickstart.md

 - Ensure authentication is disabled for development (`DISABLE_AUTH=true`)

 **Database issues?**
-- Delete `cueit-api/log.sqlite` and restart to recreate
+- Delete `api/log.sqlite` and restart to recreate
-- Check file permissions in the cueit-api directory
+- Check file permissions in the api directory

 ## Production Deployment